davewalker60/pmdup/pages/content/cell-phones-content.md

 - To do so (at least for US iPhones) you have to go into your settings and enable a special **Wifi Calling** setting **while in the US**.

-Wifi in the Cancun airport is a slightly different story.
-It's prevalent, but requires logging in through a web browser and is typically only free for 30 minutes.
-If you are relying on Wifi calling to arrange your ride, be conscious of when you activate your free 30 minutes to ensure being able to connect with your ride.
+Wifi in the Cancun airport is a different story. <span style="color:red">We highly recommend ***NOT*** relying on airport Wifi to connect with your driver!</span> The airport WiFi is hit or miss, requires logging in through a web browser, and is typically only free for 30 minutes.

+> Don't rely on Wifi calling to connect at the airport!
+If the airport WiFi isn't working for you, take your phone out of airplane mode.
+It'll cost you the daily fee from your carrier, but that's better than leaving drivers and fellow dancers in the dark.
+Thanks!